How To Make Friends In College Or University

 There really are tons of ways to meet people in university

 - Joining a fraternity or sorority.
 This is a great way to meet people, though it's obviously a bigger decision and not for everyone.
 Fraternities and sororities are more of a factor in the U.S. than other countries.
-They get somewhat of a bad rap for being a place where people 'buy their friends', and for being full of obnoxious Bros or catty, dramatic princesses.
+They get somewhat of a bad rap for being a place where people 'buy their friends', and for being full of obnoxious bros or catty, dramatic princesses.
 However, there are different types of fraternities or sororities, and not all of them are full of douchey party animal stereotypes.

 - Sports teams

-- Through placements and internships.
+- Through job placements and internships.

 Don't use your school work as an excuse to not have a life

 Some majors really do pile on the readings and labs and assignments.
 Some fields also promote the idea that the only way to succeed is to be a robot that does nothing but study.
 I think some people recognize that they have social problems but decide to throw their hat in with the idea that they're making a noble sacrifice by doing school work all the time.
 Of course I don't think this is the way to go.
 If you manage your time and priorities well you should have some time left over for socializing even in the most intense majors.
-Not to mention that spending time with friends can be a great way to recharge and refresh yourself.
+Not to mention that spending time with friends can be a great way to recharge from studying.

 Other barriers to socializing that come up in university